fourieraudio/docs/versioned_docs/version-1.4.0/transform.engine/engine-upgrade.md

 Since your plugins were initially scanned by your previous version of **transform**.engine, to ensure full compatibility with newly-added features and improvements, these plugins must be rescanned.

-In the library tab, you will see the following warning:
+If a rescan is needed, in the library tab, you will see the following warning:

 <div style={{ textAlign: "center" }}>
 <img src="/img/update/Rescan.png" style={{ borderRadius: "12px" }} />